openmm/openmm/docs-source/usersguide/theory/04_integrators.rst

 .. math::
    \gamma_r^{k+1}(\omega) = \gamma_r^k(\omega) - A \Delta_{FDT}^k(\omega)

-where :math:`k` is the index of the segment and the adaptation rate :math:`A` is a constant that may vary between degrees of freedom.
+where :math:`k` is the index of the segment and the adaptation rate :math:`A` may vary between degrees of freedom.
 Random noise for the next segment is generated based on the new spectrum, and the simulation continues.
+The value of :math:`A` generally needs to be determined by trial and error to find a value that produces fast adaptation and good convergence.

 This process is much more robust if data is pooled over all degrees of freedom that are expected to be equivalent.
 One specifies a type index for each